Slow Cooker Salsa-easy, minimal ingredients, and tasty!

-- Drain (I used a large spoon to scoop lots of water out of the crock-pot).
+- Drain (I used a large spoon to scoop the water out of the crock-pot).

 - Purée with an immersion blender.
 Alternatively, cool and place in a conventional blender or food processor.

 - Salt to taste.
 Add a dash of Cayenne for more heat.
-Can cook for longer (1-4 hours) with the lid off to remove more water if a thicker consistency is desired.
+Can cook for longer (1 hour to overnight) with the lid off to remove more water if a thicker consistency is desired.
 Or if you want to speed up the thickening process also add a 6 ounce can of tomato paste.